 Nourish you and your baby

 Your body just went through 9 months of nourishing an entire other human being, so keep taking your prenatal vitamins.
 Have a stock of them handy.
 I recommend these.
 I’ve taken them for 3 1/2 years straight.
-(I’ve had 2 babies in that time) I like them because they’re made from whole food sources so your body digests them better and contain useful herbs like red raspberry leaf (great for the uterus) and ginger (great for nausea).
+(I’ve had 2 babies in that time) I like them because they’re made from whole food sources so your body digests them better and contain useful herbs like red raspberry leaf (which makes a great postpartum tea too!) and ginger (great for nausea).
 You need all the nourishment you can get to heal your body, and if you’re breastfeeding, to nourish your baby.

 Prevent Postpartum Depression